 We’re grieving a lost relationship, but our Mum, Dad, husband or wife is still here.
 We’re also managing anticipatory grief, as their health or mind decline, and the clock is ticking.

 Their personality may have changed, and in some cases our relationship with them may even be becoming difficult and unhealthy.
 Each of our paths is unique.

-Rosie’s story is such an eloquent example of living with anticipatory grief.
-Where the person you care for only has a limited time left.
+Rosie’s story is such a powerful example of living with anticipatory grief.
+Where the person we care for only has a limited time left.
 Rosie sensitively shares her experience, and offers some words of advice:

-None of what we tell ourselves really does matters.
-What matters is the time we1 have left.
+None of what we tell ourselves really matters.
+What matters is the time we have left.
 Make the most of it.
 Allow everything else to fall away.

 Ask a loved one or close friend to notify friends.
 If it’s possible to keep the circle of those closest to us up to date in one go.
 The energy we’ll save having to go over the same things repeatedly will be invaluable.
 My husband set up a group chat separate from me to keep our close friends up-to-date.
 It meant they were aware of what was happening without me having to say anything.